metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 #### Selection based on taxonomic annotation.

-The taxonomy based selection is always based on the `taxid` attribute of a sequence, even it this one carry other taxonomic information stored in other attribute like `scientific_name` or `family_taxid`.
-To be able to use the taxonomy based selection with {{< obi obigrep >}}, it is mandatory to load a taxonomy using the `-t` or `--taxonomy` option.
+Taxonomy-based selection is always performed on the `taxid` attribute of a sequence, even if it contains other taxonomic information stored in other attribute such as `scientific_name` or `family_taxid`.
+To use  taxonomy-based selection with {{< obi obigrep >}}, it is mandatory to load a taxonomy using the `-t` or `--taxonomy` option.

 ##### Selecting sequences belonging a clade

-If you don't have a taxonomy dump already downloaded, you must at first download one using the following {{< obi obitaxonomy >}} command.
+If you do not have a taxonomy dump already downloaded, you must first download one using the following {{< obi obitaxonomy >}} command.
 The taxonomy will be stored in a file named `ncbitaxo.tgz`.
-It is possible to provide this compressed archive later on to other {{% obitools4 %}}.
+This compressed archive can be supplied to other {{% obitools4 %}} at a later date.

 ```bash
 obitaxonomy --download-ncbi --out ncbitaxo.tgz
 ```

-To select the sequences belonging the *Homo sapiens* species, the first step is to extract from the downloaded taxonomy the taxid corresponding to the species of interest using the {{< obi obitaxonomy >}} command.
+To select the sequences belonging to the *Homo sapiens* species, the first step is to extract the taxid corresponding to the species of interest from the downloaded taxonomy using the {{< obi obitaxonomy >}} command.

 - The `-t` option indicates the taxonomy to load
 - The `--fixed` option indicates to consider the query string as the exact name of the species, not as a [regular pattern]({{% ref "docs/patterns/regular.md" %}}).